Sometimes the brutal honesty of prayers recorded in the Bible make my prayers seem shallow and sanitized.

 Exhibit A: Psalm 22.

 Verse 1.
 “My God, my God, why have you FORSAKEN me?
-Why are you so FAR
+Why are you so FAR from saving me?”

 There is more raw emotion than religious pretense in this prayer.
-Since God already knows everything, I don’t think He is particularly bothered by the psalmist’s blunt and honest prayer.
-And He probably won’t be bothered if we pray with a little honesty either.
+Since God already knows everything, I don’t think he is particularly bothered by the psalmist’s blunt and honest prayer.
+And he probably won’t be bothered if we pray with a little honesty either.

 The psalmist used two intense words and two semi-accusations to describe how he felt about his relationship with God.

 Why are you so FAR?

 Do you ever feel forsaken?
 Do you ever admit it to God?
 Does he ever feel far?
 Do you ever ask him why?

 Sometimes our temptations, failures, and circumstances are screaming that God has FORSAKEN us.
 Sometimes our sin, shame, and guilt make him feel FAR far away.